New insights from the flavor dependence of quark transverse momentum distributions in the pion: Formalism

 with $\hat{x} = 0.1$.
 Apart from the three free parameters $N_\pi^a,\, \sigma_\pi^a,\,\alpha_\pi^a$ of the Gaussian function, the last part of Eq.~\eqref{e:pif1NP} represents the nonperturbative part of the Collins--Soper kernel and involves two more parameters, $Q_0$ and $g_2$.
 The $Q_0$ is an arbitrary scale and $g_2$ drives the nonperturbative evolution at large $\bT$ in the rapidity scale.
 Because of the universality of the Collins-Soper kernel, both $Q_0$ and $g_2$ are consistently taken from our previous extraction of proton TMD PDFs in Ref.~\cite{Bacchetta:2024qre}.

 Finally, the TMD PDF depends on the input of the corresponding collinear PDF (through its perturbative part, see Eq.~\eqref{e:pert_TMD}).
 Consistently with our previous work~\cite{Cerutti:2022lmb}, we use the xFitter~\cite{Novikov:2020snp} collinear PDF set.
-However, in order to efficiently propagate the PDF uncertainties onto the final observable~\cite{Bacchetta:2024qre} we have converted the xFitter Hessian set of PDFs into a Monte Carlo set of 100 PDF replicas using the procedure outlined in Refs.~\cite{Watt:2012tq,Hou:2016sho}, and employing the public {\tt mcgen} code~\cite{mcgen}.
+However, in order to efficiently propagate the PDF uncertainties onto the final observable~\cite{Bacchetta:2024qre} we have converted the xFitter Hessian set of PDFs into a Monte Carlo set of 100 PDF replicas using the procedure outlined in Refs.~\cite{Watt:2012tq,Hou:2016sho}, and employing the public {\tt mcgen} code~\cite{mcgen}~\footnote{ We verified that the Monte Carlo set of 100 PDF replicas is sufficient to reproduce the average and variance of the original xFitter Hessian set of PDFs.}. { Although several pion PDF extractions are available and exhibit some level of tension among them, we do not expect this to affect our analysis, since they are mutually compatible in the kinematic region covered by the dataset considered here.
+A more systematic study of the impact of different collinear PDF sets is left for future work.}